Victoria Hoi An Beach Resort & Spa

 Meet our specialists

-Call us on (858) 523-9000 to start planning your vacation to Victoria Hoi An Beach Resort & Spa or take a look at our itineraries to Central Vietnam and Beaches
+Call us on (858) 523-9000 to start planning your vacation to Victoria Hoi An Beach Resort & Spa or take a look at our itineraries to Central coast

 The Victoria is located on stunning Hoi An Beach, just outside Hoi An Old Town.
 The architectural concept is similar to a small fishing village built in a traditional style with small streets, water ponds and village houses with clay tiled roofs.
 Bungalows and rooms are tastefully decorated in Vietnamese, French and Japanese style to reflect the history of Hoi An as an old trading port.

 The restaurant, L'Annam also reflects this eclectic style with international, Vietnamese and Asian cuisine served in an idyllic setting overlooking the ocean.
 The seafood here is exceptional and couldn't be fresher.
 The Faifo, Cham and Elephant Bars all offer great snacks and a wide range of drinks, whether you fancy playing some pool, enjoying some live music or simply sitting at the poolside enjoying the serenity of the ocean view.